bcaffo/ds4ph-bme/README.md

 * Capstone project

 # Course communication
-All course communcation will come be over the #ds4bme channel on the CaffoTeaching slack channel.
+All course communcation will come be over the #ds4bme channel on the [ds4bme2019](https://ds4bme2019.slack.com/messages/CFA66R7J5/) slack channel.
 Invites to the group will be given in the first class.

 # Calendar
 A calendar of the course is [here](https://github.com/bcaffo/ds4bme/blob/master/calendar.md)